From

 laying the groundwork for a national campaign,” he

-campaign that I believe will result in a great victory
+that I believe will result in a great victory in November

 Amen

-of my brain) that a great victory is in store for Bush
+brain) that a great victory is in store for Bush in November

 I’m

-same.
-It's time to move on and cast those low expectations
+It's time to move on and cast those low expectations aside.

 As